 School of Ocean and Earth Science Technology

 The School of Ocean and Earth Science and Technology (SOEST) was established in 1988.
-It combines and integrates the Departments of Geology and Geophysics, Meteorology, Ocean and Resources Engineering, and Oceanography, as well as the Hawai'i Institute of Geophysics and Planetology, Hawai'i Institute of Marine Biology, and the Hawai'i Natural Energy Institute.
-The Sea Grant and Space Grant College Programs, Hawai'i Undersea Research Laboratory, and Joint Institute for Marine and Atmospheric Research, all jointly supported by state and federal funds, are also part of SOEST.
+It combines and integrates the Departments of Atmospheric Sciences, Geology and Geophysics, Ocean and Resources Engineering, and Oceanography, as well as the Hawai‘i Institute of Geophysics and Planetology, Hawai‘i Institute of Marine Biology, Hawai‘i Natural Energy Institute, and Pacific Biosciences Research Center.
+The Sea Grant and Space Grant College Programs, Hawai‘i Undersea Research Laboratory, and Joint Institute for Marine and Atmospheric Research, all jointly supported by state and federal funds, are also part of SOEST.
 In 1997, the International Pacific Research Center was established in SOEST under the U.S.-Japan Common Agenda.
 The center is jointly supported by the state, Japanese, and federal funds.

-Although the Department of Ocean and Resources Engineering offers several undergraduate courses, baccalaureate degrees are not offered in this area.
-The Department of Oceanography offers the BS in global environmental science.
-Baccalaureate degree programs are offered in the Department of Geology and Geophysics and the Department of Meteorology.
-Those with long-range plans for graduate work in oceanography or ocean and resources engineering should prepare themselves with an undergraduate course of study that will satisfy the entry requirements for admission to these graduate programs.
-Information on entrance and degree requirements for all SOEST graduate programs (MS and PhD) in geology and geophysics, meteorology, ocean and resources engineering, and oceanography is in this Catalog.
-Candidates for advanced degrees and the graduate certificate program apply through the Graduate Division of UH Manoa.
-The school has developed a number of interdisciplinary courses at both the undergraduate and the graduate levels, which are listed under OEST within the "Courses" section of the Catalog.
+Baccalaureate degree programs are offered in the Departments of Atmospheric Sciences, Geology and Geophysics, and Oceanography.
+Information on entrance and degree requirements for all SOEST graduate programs (MS and PhD) in atmospheric sciences, geology and geophysics, ocean and resources engineering, and oceanography is in this Catalog.
+Candidates for advanced degrees and the graduate certificate program apply through the Office of Graduate Education of UH Manoa.
+The school has developed a number of interdisciplinary courses at both the undergraduate and the graduate levels, which are listed under OEST within the “Courses” section of the Catalog.

 Degrees and Certificates

-Master's Degrees: MS in geology and geophysics, MS in meteorology, MS in ocean and resources engineering, MS in oceanography
+Master’s Degrees: MS in atmospheric sciences, MS in geology and geophysics, MS in marine biology, MS in ocean and resources engineering, MS in oceanography, MGEO in geoscience

-Doctoral Degrees: PhD in geology and geophysics, PhD in meteorology, PhD in ocean and resources engineering, PhD in oceanography
+Doctoral Degrees: PhD in atmospheric sciences, PhD in geology and geophysics, PhD in marine biology, PhD in ocean and resources engineering, PhD in oceanography

 Director: Leona M. Anthony